cacilhas/montegasppa/_source/posts/2023-02-25-proprioception.md

 That’s not a big deal, but there was another issue that makes people confused.

-I was standing, then suddenly I was down, in a position I could identify: I simply couldn’t tell which way was up.
+I was standing, then suddenly I was down, in a position I couldn’t identify: I simply couldn’t tell which way was up.

 It took me a while to identify where was the floor and how I was setted, when I